David-Jia-08/NumericalAnalysis-2024-MATH6004-CourseProject/计算方法大作业报告/NewCoureProject.md

 ## Solution:

-First use the Householder transformation transfer matrix A into a tridiagonal matrix and than use the Gram-Schmidt process to decompose A into QR,than let A=RQ, do the QR decompesition again until the sum of the non-diagonal element of A is no bigger than 1e-10.Than the diagonal elements are the eigenvalue of A.
+First use the Householder transformation transfer matrix A into a tridiagonal matrix and than use the Gram-Schmidt process to decompose A into QR,than let A=RQ, do the QR decomposition again until the sum of the non-diagonal element of A is no bigger than 1e-10.Than the diagonal elements are the eigenvalue of A.

 ## Python Code Output: